aaron-grau/curic/javascript/readings/this-and-that.md

 cat.ageOneYear(); // works

-times(10, cat.ageOneYear); // does not work!
+times(10, cat.ageOneYear); // ReferenceError; this.age is not defined
 ```

-The first call to age the cat works.
-But the calls to increment the
-cat's age ten times don't.
+Calling cat.ageOneYear() method style works.
+But the calls to increment the cat's age ten times don't.

 ```
 ~$ node test.js